amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

    2. Wait for the stack named **sp-api-app-\<language\>-*random_suffix*** to show status `CREATE_COMPLETE`
 4. Confirm the subscription to Amazon SNS that you received via email.
 This subscription will notify you about new shipping labels generated during testing

-### 4. Test the sample solution
+### 4. Test the Sample Solution
 The deployment script creates a Sample Solution App in the AWS cloud.
-The solution consists of a [Step Functions](https://aws.amazon.com/step-functions/) state machine with a fully functional workflow.
-To test the sample solution, follow the steps below.
+To test it, follow the steps below.
 1. Open the [AWS console](https://console.aws.amazon.com/)
 2. Navigate to [DynamoDB console](https://console.aws.amazon.com/dynamodbv2/home)
 3. Under **Tables**, click on **Explore items**